isomerpages/mlaw-corp/news/speeches/_posts/2019-04-22-Keynote-Address-by-Mr-Edwin-Tong-Senior-Minister-of-State-for-Law-&-Health-at-the-Litigation-Conference-2019.md

 ---
-layout: post
-title: Keynote Address by Mr Edwin Tong, Senior Minister of State for Law & Health, at the Litigation Conference 2019
+title: 'Keynote Address by Mr Edwin Tong, Senior Minister of State for Law & Health, at the Litigation Conference 2019'
 permalink: /news/speeches/Keynote-Address-by-Mr-Edwin-Tong-Senior-Minister-of-State-for-Law-Health-Litigation-Conference-2019
 breadcrumb: Speeches
-collection_name: news

 ---

 22 Apr 2019 Posted in [Speeches](/news/speeches)